ipfs/specs/UNIXFS.md

   - The remaining 20 bits are reserved for future use, and are subject to change.
 Spec implementations **MUST** handle bits they do not expect as follows:
     - For future-proofing the (de)serialization layer must preserve the entire uint32 value during clone/copy operations, modifying only bit values that have a well defined meaning: `clonedValue = ( modifiedBits & 07777 ) | ( originalValue & 0xFFFFF000 )`
     - Implementations of this spec must proactively mask off bits without a defined meaning in the implemented version of the spec: `interpretedValue = originalValue & 07777`
-* `mtime` -- The modification time in seconds since the epoch.
-This defaults to the unix epoch if unspecified
+* `mtime` -- The modification time since the epoch stored as a `TimeSpec` message consisting of seconds and nanoseconds.  `EpochSeconds` represents the fractional part of the mtime as the amount of nanoseconds.
+The valid range for this value is the integer range `[1, 999999999]`.
+If `EpochSeconds` is negative, the time is before the epoch.
+This defaults to the unix epoch if unspecified.

 ### Deduplication and inlining